-Asian stocks rise after Wall Street gains
+Global stocks steady as Dow tries again to breach 20,000

-BEIJING (AP) — Asian stock markets were mostly higher Wednesday after U.S. stocks hit record levels despite attacks in Germany and Turkey.
+FRANKFURT, Germany (AP) — Global stock markets were trading in narrow ranges Wednesday after U.S. stocks hit record levels despite attacks in Germany and Turkey.

+Traders looked ahead toward another possible bid for 20,000 by the Dow industrials while the euro recovered slightly against the dollar despite predictions the 19-country shared currency will fall further in coming weeks.

 ANALYST’S TAKE: “It’s a good day to be an equity bull, however, it’s a slow grind higher as opposed to an explosion in demand and the moves we are seeing in many markets are fairly subdued,” Chris Weston, chief market strategist at IG, said in a commentary.